Carolina Cancer Screening Initiative

-His primary areas of inquiry are in cancer prevention and control, though he collaborates on studies in other disease areas.
-He is currently principal investigator of a multi-site, clinical trial funded by an American Cancer Society Research Scholar Grant testing a colorectal cancer screening intervention in safety net care settings in North Carolina and New Mexico.
-He recently led a multi-disciplinary effort to develop policies, processes, and tools needed for appropriate implementation of lung cancer screening within the UNC Health Care System, and he is PI on intramural (pilot) research grants to develop and test lung cancer screening decision support tools.
-Dr. Reuland was recently appointed Director of the Carolina Cancer Screening Initiative, supported by the UNC Lineberger Comprehensive Cancer Center and University Cancer Research Fund, which focuses on improving the delivery of evidence-based cancer screening in North Carolina.
-He also serves as Director of Expanding Networks for Latinos through Community Engagement within the North Carolina Translational and Clinical Sciences Institute.
+Reuland’s primary areas of inquiry are in cancer prevention and control, though he collaborates on studies in other disease areas.
+He is currently principal investigator of a multi-site, clinical trial funded by the National Cancer Institute’s Accelerating Cancer Screening and Follow Up through Implementation Science (ACCSIS) Program testing a colorectal cancer screening intervention in North Carolina Federally Qualified Health Centers.
+He recently led a multi-disciplinary effort to develop policies, processes, and tools needed for appropriate implementation of lung cancer screening within the UNC Health Care System, and he is the PI on a National Cancer Institute research grant to develop and test lung cancer screening decision support tools.
+Reuland is the Director of the Carolina Cancer Screening Initiative, supported by the UNC Lineberger Comprehensive Cancer Center and University Cancer Research Fund, which focuses on improving the delivery of evidence-based cancer screening in North Carolina.
+He also serves as Associate Director of the Inclusive Science Program within the North Carolina Translational and Clinical Sciences Institute.

 Awards and Honors

 - Member, North Carolina Advisory Committee on Cancer Coordinator and Control, 2021

 - Associate Director, Inclusive Science Program (ISP), Community Engagement Core, NC Translational & Clinical Sciences Institute, 2020

 - Member, National Lung Cancer Roundtable; Shared Decision-Making Task Group, 2017

 - Director, Carolina Cancer Screening Initiative, UNC Lineberger Comprehensive Cancer Center, 2016

 - Member, North Carolina Colorectal Cancer Roundtable (Quarterly), 2015